Accretion and Ejection in Compact objects

 Chasing the break: Tracing the full evolution of a black hole X-ray binary jet with multi-wavelength spectral modeling

-Echiburu ́-Trujillo C., Tetarenko A. J., et al. 2023, ApJ, 962, 2, 116
+Echiburu ́-Trujillo C. et al. 2024, ApJ, 962, 2, 116

 FIGURE 28.
 Broad-band spectral evolution of J1820 over the course of its 2018/2019 outburst.
-In each spectrum, the points represent the data and the solid lines represent the best-fit model.
+The points represent the data and the solid lines represent the best-fit model.
 Colors indicate different epochs/accretion states and arrows mark the position of the spectral break for each individual epoch of the same color.
 The best-fit models and data points are scaled for better visualization, as identified in the legends (increasing with time).
 The optical, UV and X-ray data are corrected for reddening and absorption.
 Panel a displays the broad-band spectral models corresponding to the rising hard state.
 We clearly observe different broad-band spectral shapes of J1820 throughout the outburst.

 Project |29